 The cause of post stroke depression varies from person to person, and it can include one or more of the following:

 1. Changes to the Brain

-Stroke can directly cause depression due to changes in the brain.
-One example is emotional lability, which is characterized by intense mood swings due to damage in the emotion center of the brain.
+Stroke can cause depression through biological changes to the brain.
+One example is emotional lability (or pseudobulbar affect) which is characterized by intense mood swings due to damage in the emotion center of the brain.

-But depression can be caused by many other changes to the brain, too.
+Post stroke depression can also be caused by many other changes to the brain, too.
 For instance, if stroke causes damage to the frontal lobes – which help regulate emotion, decision making, and judgement – then post stroke depression can occur.